emilchr/jamming/README.md

 # Jammming

 This React project is a web app connected to Spotify via the Web API.
-The main purpose of this web app is to search for tracks, add them to a playlist, then save the playlist to the users library.
+The main purpose of this web app is to search for tracks, add them to a playlist, then export the playlist to the users library.

 ## Technologies used
 - React